 Puppetry also lends itself well to making parody.
 It’s a genre that’s been mastered here in Canada.
 Just think of WolfCop, ManBorg, Turbo Kid, or the French Canadian TV series series Phylactère Cola and Le Coeur a ses raisons.

-For the last year, I’ve been sharing some of my work on YouTube, Instagram, TikTok and Reddit.
-I’ve also been working on a short film, Planet of the Socks, that is touring the festival circuit.
-It has already been selected to screen in Animovies Online! a shorts package presented by the Calgary Animated Objects Society CAOS as part in the The Festival of Animated Objects in Calgary, Alberta, Canada.
+My first puppet film, Planet of the Socks, has toured the festival circuit for 2 years.
+It premiered at Animovies Online! a shorts package presented by the Calgary Animated Objects Society CAOS as part in the The Festival of Animated Objects in Calgary, Alberta, Canada.

 It has also been picked up by the The Galactic Imaginarium Film Festival (TGIFF) in Dumbrăvița, Romania.
 TGIFF is a festival focused on science-fiction.